open-reaction-database/ord-schema/docs/schema.md

 }
 ```

-"Protos"---messages with defined values (akin to an instance of a Python
+"Protos"&mdash;messages with defined values (akin to an instance of a Python
-class)---can be imported/exported to/from JSON, Protobuf text (pbtxt), and
+class)&mdash;can be imported/exported to/from JSON, Protobuf text (pbtxt), and
 Protobuf binary formats.

 ## The `Reaction` and `Dataset` messages

 A single-step reaction in the ORD is defined by a `Reaction` message.
 A
-collection of reactions can be aggregated into a `Dataset` message, which also
+collection of reactions can be aggregated into a `Dataset` message that
-accommodates scripts for machine learning preprocessing.
+includes a description of the dataset and examples of its use in downstream
+applications.

 ```proto
 message Dataset {